 Buyers should include a deadline for proposal submissions and state when the contract will be awarded.

 Buyers should include a timeline for assessments and installation.

 Buyers should include any other benchmark dates that are relevant to the project.

 How risky is the Network Planning & Design Services supply chain?

 The supply chain for network planning and design services presents a low level of risk.
-First-tier suppliers in this market include computer manufacturers, software publishers, internet service providers and networking equipment wholesalers.
-Of these suppliers, only networking equipment wholesalers face appreciable risk, primarily due to supply shortages for various electronic...
+First tier suppliers in this market include computer manufacturers, software publishers, internet service providers and networking equipment wholesalers.
+Of these suppliers, only networking equipment wholesalers face appreciable risk, primarily due to supply shortages for various...
 Subscribe to learn more.